Three-mirror anastigmat: Paul telescope

 The first were proposed in 1935 by Maurice Paul.
 The basic idea behind Paul's solution is that spherical mirrors, with an aperture stop at the centre of curvature, have only spherical aberration – no coma or astigmatism (but they do produce an image on a curved surface of half the radius of curvature of the spherical mirror).
 So if the spherical aberration can be corrected, a very wide field of view can be obtained.
 This is similar to the conventional Schmidt design, but the Schmidt does this with a refractive corrector plate instead of a third mirror.

 Paul's idea was to start with a Mersenne beam compressor, which looks like a Cassegrain made from two (confocal) paraboloids, with both the input and output beams collimated.
 The compressed input beam is then directed to a spherical tertiary mirror, which results in traditional spherical aberration.
 Paul's key insight is that the secondary can then be converted back to a spherical mirror.

-One way to look at this is to imagine the tertiary mirror, which suffers from spherical aberration, is replaced by a Schmidt telescope, with a correcting plate at its centre of curvature.
+One way to look at this is to imagine the tertiary mirror, which suffers from spherical aberration, being replaced by a Schmidt telescope, with a correcting plate at its centre of curvature.
 If the radii of the secondary and tertiary are of the same magnitude, but opposite sign, and if the centre of curvature of the tertiary is placed directly at the vertex of the secondary mirror, then the Schmidt plate would lie on top of the paraboloid secondary mirror.
 Therefore, the Schmidt plate required to make the tertiary mirror a Schmidt telescope is eliminated by the paraboloid figuring on the convex secondary of the Mersenne system, as each corrects the same magnitude of spherical aberration, but the opposite sign.
 Also, as the system of Mersenne + Schmidt is the sum of two anastigmats (the Mersenne system is an anastigmat, and so is the Schmidt system), the resultant system is also an anastigmat, as third-order aberrations are purely additive.
-In addition the secondary is now easier to fabricate.
+In addition the secondary is now easier to fabricate, as it is spherical rather than parabolic.
 This design is also called a Mersenne–Schmidt, since it uses a Mersenne configuration as the corrector for a Schmidt telescope.